hunt-genes/SMED8020/Day5/README.md

 Download [Prac 1](MR-Prac1/Mendelian_Randomization_Practical_1_-_Single_Sample_-QUESTIONS.docx)

-Open R Studio in workbench and open the R script for prac 1
+Open R Studio in workbench and open the R script for Prac 1

 Read the questions in the Word document and execute the code in R Studio